Taking a Stand Has New Meaning in Heavily Litigated Election

-In the most litigious presidential election in memory, court fights are even happening over where poll watchers may stand as the votes as tallied.
+In the most litigious presidential election in memory, court fights are even happening over where poll watchers may stand as the votes are tallied.

 Lawsuits by the hundreds already have been filed — with the prospect of many more before and after Tuesday's voting — as both Democrats and Republicans try to settle in court a process that is usually determined by citizens simply casting ballots.